Ali-Sdg90/starter-paylaod-pnpm/README.md

 To run Payload in production, you need to build and serve the Admin panel.
 To do so, follow these steps:

-1. Invoke the `payload build` script by running `yarn build` or `npm run build` in your project root.
+1. Invoke the `payload build` script by running `pnpm build` or `npm run build` in your project root.
 This creates a `./build` directory with a production-ready admin bundle.
-1. Finally run `yarn serve` or `npm run serve` to run Node in production and serve Payload from the `./build` directory.
+1. Finally run `pnpm serve` or `npm run serve` to run Node in production and serve Payload from the `./build` directory.
 1. When you're ready to go live, see [Deployment](#deployment) for more details.

 ### Deployment